ShreyashV38/FilmVault_A_personal_movie_discovery_and_favorites_catalog/README.md

 # FilmVault 🎬

 **FilmVault** is a dynamic movie discovery web application built with **React** and **Vite**.
-It allows users to browse popular releases, search for specific titles using real-time API data, and curate a personal list of favorite movies.
+It allows users to browse popular releases, search for specific titles using real-time API data, and curate a personal list of favorite movies.Try it out{https://film-vault-a-personal-movie-discove.vercel.app/}

 This project was developed as a frontend portfolio initiative to explore modern React patterns, state management, and API integration.
 It aims to replicate the core browsing experience of platforms like IMDb or Netflix in a lightweight, responsive interface.